jesa974/Working_Hours/README.md

 You will have some parameters to define :

-  * configuration folder
+  * configuration folder   --> predifined to ~/.clock
-  * number of hours
+  * number of hours        --> predifined to 35 hours
-  * hourly rate
+  * hourly rate            --> predifined to 7,35€ per hour

 ---